 But, having a basic awareness of what avalanche terrain looks like, even in the backcountry, provides the opportunity to avoid avalanche-prone trails or stop before reaching an avalanche-prone area because you know the basic warning signs and danger zones.

 2. It’s Easy To Explore Terrain on Snowshoes, So We’re Venturing Farther

 One of the best aspects of snowshoeing is that we can snowshoe anywhere.

 The downside of having the freedom to snowshoe anywhere is that, without the proper knowledge, we can snowshoe into avalanche areas unaware.
-Riggs Meder mentioned that she has seen a huge increase in people on snowshoes over the last few years and many of them are “completely unaware of the consequences of an avalanche in the terrain they are in or the potential hazard posed by avalanches.”
+Riggs Meder mentioned that she has seen a considerable increase in people on snowshoes over the last few years, and many of them are “completely unaware of the consequences of an avalanche in the terrain they are in or the potential hazard posed by avalanches.”

 In a conversation with Mark Bender, Senior Avalanche Forecaster from Avalanche Canada, we similarly discussed this effect.
-Even though the goal may not be to go into avalanche terrain or seek the slope, snowshoers are getting out there in the backcountry, further and further away from the crowd.
+Even though the goal may not be avalanche terrain or seek the slope, snowshoers are getting out there in the backcountry, further and further away from the crowd.
 In this regard, over the last 2 or 3 years, there have been several incidents where snowshoers did trigger an avalanche via a cornice, one of the avalanche danger zones.